solidad1234/Tims-Incotex/README.md

-## **Tims Incortex Integration for ERPNext**
+## **TIMs INCOTEXT Integration for ERPNext**

-The **Tims Incortex** integration connects ERPNext with the Incortex ETIMS device, allowing seamless electronic tax invoice submissions to the **Kenya Revenue Authority (KRA)**.
-This integration ensures that every invoice created in ERPNext is sent to Incortex, acknowledged with a response, and then submitted to KRA, all while storing and tracking the status of each invoice.
+The **TIMs INCOTEX** integration connects **ERPNext** with the **INCOTEX TIMs** device, allowing seamless electronic tax invoice submissions to the **Kenya Revenue Authority (KRA)**.
+This integration ensures that every invoice created in ERPNext is sent to INCOTEX, acknowledged with a response, and then submitted to KRA, all while storing and tracking the status of each invoice.

 ----------